William Jones (Welsh radical): Radicalism

-His views on a broken society, under what he described as William Pitt's 'reign of terror' led him to advocate that broken Welsh tenant farmers should leave Britain and emigrate to the United States.
-At the Llanrwst eisteddfod in June 1791 Jones distributed copies of an address, titled 'To all Indigenous Cambro-Britons', calling for tenant farmers and impoverished craftsmen to pack their bags, quit Wales and sail to the 'Promised Land' in the newly founded United States of America.
-When Jones heard, in 1792, that Sir William Johnstone Pulteney, had purchased large tracts of land in New York State, he wrote to him expressing his desire to see the creation of a Welsh colony on this estate.
-Jones though did not endear himself to Sir William, referring to the 'insatiable avarice of the landowners', calling them 'Egyptian taskmasters'.
-Sir William's response was very negative, he countered that the farmers of Britain lived in the most 'bounteous country in the world' and that if they improved their cultivation methods and became more industrious, then they would prosper.
-Undeterred Jones then contacted Thomas Pinckney, the American ambassador in London, asking him to lend support in a plan to establish a joint-stock company to survey suitable land in Kentucky and Pennsylvania where a large number of Welsh settlers could establish a new state, whose affairs would be conducted in the Welsh language.
+His views on a broken society, under what he described as William Pitt's "reign of terror" led him to advocate that broken Welsh tenant farmers should leave Wales and emigrate to the United States.
+At the Llanrwst eisteddfod in June 1791 Jones distributed copies of an address, titled 'To all Indigenous Cambro-Britons', calling for tenant farmers and impoverished craftsmen to pack their bags, quit Wales and sail to the 'Promised Land' in the newly founded United States.
+When Jones heard in 1792 that Sir William Pulteney had purchased large tracts of land in New York, he wrote to him expressing his desire to see the creation of a Welsh colony on this estate.
+However, Jones did not endear himself to Pulteney by referring to the "insatiable avarice of the landowners", calling them "Egyptian taskmasters".
+Pulteney's very negative response to Jones countered that the farmers of Britain lived in the most "bounteous country in the world" and that if they improved their cultivation methods and became more industrious, then they would prosper.

+Undeterred, Jones then contacted Thomas Pinckney, the American ambassador in London, asking him to lend support in a plan to establish a joint-stock company to survey suitable land in Kentucky and Pennsylvania where a large number of Welsh settlers could establish a new state, whose affairs would be conducted in the Welsh language.
 Pinckney rebuffed the idea.
 Despite Jones' desires to see a Welsh colony in America, he himself never emigrated, illness and poverty preventing him from travelling.
 Neither did his dream of a Welsh colony come to fruition, though his idea of an independent Welsh homeland in America was an important influence on Edward Bebb and Eziekel Hughes, two of the foremost Welsh emigrants who settled in Ohio in the 1790s.

 Later life and health

 Jones had long been a herbalist and had succeeded in curing himself of scrofula.
 He circulated advertisements which proclaimed his ability for healing not only scrofula but also "Fistulous and running ulcers, the Fistula Lachrymalis and other disorders of the eyes, glandulous tumours, aedematous and dropsical swellings, white swellings of the joints, rheumatick, fixt and wandering Pains".
-He had planned to publish a book of household remedies; however, these plans, and his career as a healer, were cut short by the Medicine Duties Act of 1785, which obliged him to apply for a licence to operate as a doctor.
+He had planned to publish a book of household remedies; however, these plans, and his career as a healer, were cut short by the Medicine Duties Act 1785 (25 Geo.
+3. c.
+79), which obliged him to apply for a licence to operate as a doctor.

 In his later life Jones was a sorry figure.
 The lease on Dolhywel had expired, his rent had trebled, and his long-suffering daughter left home to get married.
 The local absentee Anglican Vicar, Dr. Matthew Worthington, believing Jones to be a volatile radical, reportedly did all in his power to turn the local people against him.
 Jones died in 1795 at the age of 69.
 He was buried, at his own insistence, in unconsecrated ground in St Cadfan's parish churchyard.